 Fusion GPS has a long history of controversial research operations.
 The firm worked on behalf of Planned Parenthood to discredit videos showing the organization trafficking fetal tissue and organs.
 In 2012 the firm attacked a Republican donor and businessman Frank VanderSloot after President Barack Obama’s campaign listed the donor as one of eight targets.
 The firm “worked to blunt aggressive reporting” which exposed alleged fraud by the medical-device company Theranos, and was retained by Herbalife to attack investor William Ackerman, who had taken a “short” position in Herbalife stock, expecting the value of the company to fall because of federal investigations.
 The company later settled with the Federal Trade Commission for $200 million.

-Fusion GPS is an opposition research founded in 2011 by three former Wall Street Journal reporters: Glenn Simpson, Peter Fritsch, and Thomas Catan.
+Fusion GPS is an opposition research founded in 2011 by former Wall Street Journal reporters Glenn Simpson and Peter Fritsch.
+A third former Journal reporter, Thomas Catan, has been identified as a “partner” in the firm.
 The firm has worked extensively for clients with ties to the Democratic Party.

 In October 2016 Simpson, during a Washington D.C. panel entitled, “Investigations With an Agenda,” described Fusion GPS as “journalism for rent.”
 In 2016, the firm had 10 employees and provided background information on political candidates, public figures, policy issues, and business interests.